DataforGoodIsrael/dataforgoodisrael.github.io/README.md

 ```

 ## Usage
-Go in the created direcory and run the server offline:
+Go in the created directory and run the server offline:
 ```shell
 cd dataforgoodisrael.github.io
 hugo server